Yiting55/Focuspaws/README.md

 30 min level 1 vege/meat
 1h level 2 vege/meat
 2h level 3 vege/meat
-Feeding the pet using different sets of food will cause different increase in health points Users would not lose their accumulated rewards when switching between cats and dogs as their new pet.
+Feeding the pet using different sets of food will cause different increase in health points.
+Set 1: 1 low level vege and meat each, 5 health points Set 2: 1 medium level vege and meat each, 10 health points Set 3: 1 high level vege and meat each, 20 health points + 1 growth point Users would not lose their accumulated rewards when switching between cats and dogs as their new pet.

-## Pet Shop
+## WaitList(pet shop)
-Users choose their initial pet when logging into FocusPaws with default health value at 80.
+Users choose their initial pet to raise when logging into FocusPaws with default health value at 80.
-Pet shop is accessible when a pet is successfully raised or dies, allowing users to select a new pet.
+This waitList is accessible when a pet is successfully raised or dies for two times, allowing users to select a new pet.
 Two categories are available: cat and dog.
+Various types are also available.

 ## Achievement Book
 Records successfully raised (level 3 alive) pets.
+For locked dead pets, no outlook is available.
 Displays pet’s outlook.
 Clicking on the pet’s outlook redirects to the growth timeline of the pet, showing milestones.